 The ratio between financed new and used vehicles decreased from 2.50% in the last quarter of 2016 to 2.49% in the first quarter of this year‚ he said.

 “This means that for every new vehicle‚ 2.49 used vehicles are financed.”

-The percentage of cars‚ both new and used‚ being financed under R200 000 remains constant from last quarter – an indication that consumers are “buying down” and looking for more value for their money‚ de Vries said. – TMG Digital/Wendy Knowler
+The percentage of cars‚ both new and used‚ being financed under R200 000 remains constant from last quarter – an indication that consumers are “buying down” and looking for more value for their money‚ de Vries said. – Tiso Black Star Group/Wendy Knowler